About the Equilibrium Virtual Lab Simulation

-Equilibrium describes the state of a reversible reaction, in which the forward and backward reaction happen at equal rates.
+Equilibrium describes the state of a reversible reaction, in which the forward and backward reactions happen at equal rates.
 In this state, the concentrations of reactants and products are stable and do not change over time.
 Thus, there are no net changes in the concentrations of the reactant(s) and product(s).
 Such a state is known as dynamic equilibrium.
 It is a particular example of a system in a steady state.

-In thermodynamics a closed system is in thermodynamic equilibrium when reactions occur at such rates that the composition of the mixture does not change with time.
-Reactions do in fact occur, sometimes vigorously, but to such an extent that changes in composition cannot be observed.
+In chemistry there are several different types of equilibria: thermodynamic equilibrium, diffusive equilibrium, thermal equilibrium, and many more.
 In the Equilibrium Simulation, you will learn about the general chemical equilibrium and help a famous scientist to prevent a global famine.
 You will learn how to influence and predict the directionality of reversible reactions in the lab.

 Will you be able to apply your knowledge to increase the yields of fertilizer for the crops?

 At the end of this simulation, you will be able to…

 - Predict the directionality of reversible reactions according to Le Chatelier

 - Calculate the equilibrium constant and reaction quotient